What is the largest state by area in the United States of America? Here is a list of the top ten biggest states by size:

 - Wyoming (Total area: 97,813 square miles)

-The United States has a diverse climate, and this reflected in the landscape of the country.
+The United States has a diverse climate, which is reflected in the country's landscape.
 Not surprisingly, Alaska and Texas are the largest states by area, although Alaska, at 665,384 mi², is substantially larger than Texas at 268,596 mi².
-Alaska is made up of 85.76% land, while water covers an area of 94,743 mi² (the highest in the US).
-However, the much dryer southern state of Texas consists of 97.26 mi² of land and has only 7,365 mi² of water.
+Alaska is made up of 85.76% land, while water covers an area of 94,743 mi² (the highest in the U.S.).
+However, the much dryer southern state of Texas consists of only 7,365 mi² of water.
 Other states with arid climates are similar: New Mexico and Arizona are almost entirely comprised of land (99.76% and 99.65%, respectively) with very little water.

-The smallest states by area are of course the District of Columbia at just 68 mi² and Rhode Island at 1,545 mi².
-Interestingly, there are only a handful of tiny states; Delaware, Connecticut, New Jersey, New Hampshire, and Vermont are the only other states with a total area of under 10,000 mi² and the numbers increase significantly from that point onwards, emphasizing just how large the United States as a country is.
+The smallest states by area are the District of Columbia at just 68 mi² and Rhode Island at 1,545 mi².
+Interestingly, there are only a handful of tiny states.
+Delaware, Connecticut, New Jersey, New Hampshire, and Vermont are the only other states with a total area of under 10,000 mi², and the numbers increase significantly from that point onwards, emphasizing just how large the United States as a country is.